ScatteredLegacy Logo

 Image Courtesy of: NSW State Archives, Col Sec; 4/3476, 62/4222, Molison & Black to Colonial Secretary, 26 August 1862.

-In the early 1860s, representatives of three Pearl River Delta counties approached the firm of Molison & Black to help them obtain official permisson to remove bones to China.
+In the early 1860s, representatives of three Pearl River Delta counties approached the firm of Molison & Black to help them obtain official permission to remove bones to China.
 These are the same three districts mentioned forming the Yeung-Woo Company in California, namely Dongguan, Zengcheng, and Zhongshan.

-According to Molison & Black they wished 'to exhume the remains of a number (estimated at 150 to 200) of their deceased countrymen with a view to their removal to China ,,,"
+According to Molison & Black, they wished 'to exhume the remains of a number (estimated at 150 to 200) of their deceased countrymen with a view to their removal to China ,,,"

 NSW State Archives, Col Sec; 4/3476, 62/4222, Molison & Black to Colonial Secretary, 26 August 1862.